Do price reductions attract customers in urban public transport? A synthetic control approach: Background

-At the beginning of 2015, Geneva introduced price reductions of up to 6\% for a day ticket and up to 20\% for a short-distance ticket valid for one hour \citep{UniresoGeschaeftsbericht15}.
-Moreover, travellers benefited from price reductions of up to 29\% on annual season tickets for adults.
-The discounts on annual season tickets for seniors and juniors amounted to 20\% and 11\% respectively.
-In summary, the policy intervention at the beginning of 2015 was the largest price reduction in a long time.
+In summary, the policy intervention in December 2014 was the largest price reduction in a long time.
 The annual season ticket in Geneva now costs 500 Swiss francs for adults (previously 700 Swiss francs) and 400 Swiss francs for seniors and juniors (previously 500 and 450 Swiss francs respectively).
 These prices are more than 200 Swiss francs less than those charged by other Swiss cities.
 For instance, annual season tickets in Lausanne, Berne, Basel, and Zurich cost 740, 790, 800 and 782 Swiss francs respectively.
 The same is the case for single fare tickets amounting to 3 Swiss francs in Geneva.
 This shift away from the typical price level in Switzerland is the point of departure for our analysis.
-Using real-world data, we measure the effect of the price reduction on the demand for public transport by comparing Geneva, where the political intervention occurred, with other regions of Switzerland.
+Using real-world data, we measure the effect of the price reduction on demand for public transport by comparing Geneva, where the political intervention occurred, with other regions of Switzerland.

-The canton of Geneva is composed of the city of Geneva and its agglomeration belt.
-The half-million residents\footnote{See \url{https://www.bfs.admin.ch/bfs/de/home/statistiken/regionalstatistik/regionale-portraets-kennzahlen/kantone/genf.html} (accessed on November 9, 2021).} speak primarily French, and a large part of the canton borders France.
-Compared to other Swiss urban areas, Geneva has a relatively moderate share of public transport \citep{FederalStatsOffice2010}.
-This is not unexpected, as the French part of Switzerland generally has a lower share of public transport than the German part \citep{6thbureau}.
-Compared to other Swiss urban areas, fewer residents in Geneva own a public transport subscription as a Swiss-wide unlimited or half-fare travel ticket.
-However, more residents own a subscription to the regional tariff association compared to other Swiss urban areas.